dahlbaek/datapackage-py/README.md

 # tableschema.exceptions.RelationError: Foreign key "['city']" violation in row "4"
 ```

-As we could see there is a foreign key violation.
-That's because our lookup table `cities` doesn't have a city of `Munich` but we have a team from there.
+As we can see, there is a foreign key violation.
+That is because our lookup table `cities` does not have a city of `Munich` but we have a team from there.
 We need to fix it in `cities` resource:

 ```python
 package.descriptor['resources'][1]['data'].append(['Munich', 'Germany'])